syncfusion-content/maui-docs/MAUI/Segmented-Control/display-mode.md

 {% endtabs %}

 ## Image
-Create segmented control with segments having the given images using `SfSegmentItem` collection bind to `Itemssource` property.
+Create a segmented control with segments that contain the provided images by using the `SfSegmentItem` collection, which is bound to the `Itemssource` property.

 {% tabs %}
 {% highlight XAML %}